A Day at the Ballet

 “I don't know.”

-“Well….
+"Well”…. he drags out the first word for effect.
 “I've got this place in Brooklyn.
-It's a little late, but Stevie Wonder’s piano player is supposed to show up.”
+It's a little late, but Stevie Wonder’s piano player is supposed to be showing up…”

 I thought Stevie Wonder was a piano player.